 The Northern Powerhouse Independent Economic Review (NPIER), published in 2016, defined the scale of the opportunity from a more productive, higher skilled and better-connected North.
 The NPIER provides both the strategic rationale for investing in northern transport infrastructure, as well as an analytical framework for assessing the impact of economic transformation.
-The NPIER is currently being updated and will provide the underpinning evidence base for resetting the economic ambition within the second STP.
+The NPIER was updated and published in November 2023.
+It provided the underpinning evidence base for resetting the economic ambition within the second STP.